 If an additional report of misconduct under this policy arises in connection with the College's investigation or resolution of an initial report under this policy, the Title IX Coordinator will determine whether the additional report is part of the original, alleged violation; is separate but related to the original, alleged violation; or is a separate and independent matter.
 In making a determination, the Title IX Coordinator will consider such factors as the parties involved, nature of the allegations, and type of alleged misconduct.
-Based on this review, and where necessary or most appropriate, the Title IX Coordinator may consolidate or separate incidents and/or procedural responses in order to carry out this policy and the requirements of law.
+Based on this review, and where necessary or most appropriate, the Title IX Coordinator procedural responses in order to carry out this policy and the requirements of law.